 \subsubsection{Confidence-bound analysis}

-\cref{thm:convergence_HK} is our main result for the behavior of the confidence bounds (which update according to \cref{eq:HK_confidence}) for our adaptive-confidence HK model.
+In \cref{thm:convergence_HK}, we give our main result about the behavior of the confidence bounds (which update according to \cref{eq:HK_confidence}) in our adaptive-confidence HK model.

-\begin{thm} In our adaptive-confidence HK model (with the update rules \cref{eq:HK_opinion} and \cref{eq:HK_confidence}), let $\gamma \in (0,1]$ and $\delta \in [0,1)$.
-The dyadic confidence bound $c_{ij}(t)$ of each pair of adjacent nodes, $i$ and $j$, converges either to $0$ or to $1$.
-Furthermore, if nodes $i$ and $j$ are in different limiting opinion clusters, then $c_{ij}(t)$ converges to $0$. \end{thm}
+\begin{thm} In our adaptive-confidence HK model (with update rules \cref{eq:HK_opinion} and \cref{eq:HK_confidence}) with parameters $\gamma \in (0,1]$ and $\delta \in [0,1)$, the dyadic confidence bound $c_{ij}(t)$ of each pair of adjacent nodes, $i$ and $j$, converges either to $0$ or to $1$.
+Furthermore, if $i$ and $j$ are in different limit opinion clusters, then $c_{ij}(t)$ converges to $0$. \end{thm}

-We prove \cref{thm:convergence_HK} by proving \cref{lemma:monotone_HK} and \cref{lemma:convergence_HK}, which we state shortly.
-Because $c_{ij}(t) \in [0,1]$, \cref{lemma:monotone_HK} gives convergence (because an eventually monotone\footnote{We say that a discrete time series $a(t)$ is eventually monotone increasing (respectively, eventually monotone decreasing) if there exists a time $T$ such that $a(t+1) \geq a(t)$ (respectively, $a(t+1) \leq a(t)$) for all $t \geq T$.
+We prove \cref{thm:convergence_HK} by proving \cref{lemma:no_influence_HK}, \cref{lemma:monotone_HK} and \cref{lemma:convergence_HK}, which we state shortly.
+Because $c_{ij}(t) \in [0,1]$, \cref{lemma:monotone_HK} gives convergence (because an eventually monotone\footnote{We say that a discrete time series $a(t)$ is ``eventually monotone increasing'' (respectively, ``eventually monotone decreasing'') if there exists a time $T$ such that $a(t + 1) \geq a(t)$ (respectively, $a(t + 1) \leq a(t)$) for all $t \geq T$.
 Additionally, we say that $a(t)$ is ``eventually strictly increasing'' (respectively, ``eventually strictly decreasing'') if there exists a time $T$ such that $a(t + 1) > a(t)$ (respectively, $a(t + 1) < a(t)$) for all times $t \geq T$. } sequence in $[0,1]$ must converge).
 By \cref{lemma:convergence_HK}, we then have convergence either to $0$ or to $1$.
-Furthermore, by \cref{lemma:monotone_HK}, if nodes $i$ and $j$ are in different limiting opinion clusters, then $c_{ij}(t)$ must eventually be strictly decreasing and hence must converge to $0$.
+Furthermore, by \cref{lemma:monotone_HK}, if nodes $i$ and $j$ are in different limit opinion clusters, then $c_{ij}(t)$ must eventually be strictly decreasing and hence must converge to $0$.
 However, if adjacent nodes $i$ and $j$ are in the same limit opinion cluster, then $c_{ij}$ does not necessarily converge to $1$.
 In fact, as we discuss in \cref{sec:results}, our numerical simulations suggest that it is possible for the confidence bound of adjacent nodes in the same limit opinion cluster to instead converge to $0$.

-\begin{lemma} In our adaptive-confidence HK model (with the update rules \cref{eq:HK_opinion} and \cref{eq:HK_confidence}), let $\gamma \in (0,1]$ and $\delta \in [0,1)$.
-The dyadic confidence bound $c_{ij}(t)$ is eventually strictly increasing or strictly decreasing.
-That is, there exists some $T$ such that for each $t_2 > t_1 \geq T$, we have only one of $c_{ij}(t_1) < c_{ij}(t_2)$ or $c_{ij}(t_1) > c_{ij}(t_2)$.
-In particular, if nodes $i$ and $j$ are in different opinion clusters, then $c_{ij}(t)$ must eventually be strictly decreasing. \end{lemma}

-\begin{proof} An update \cref{eq:HK_confidence} of our adaptive-confidence HK model at each time corresponds to multiplying the opinion vector $\vec{x}(t)$ by a matrix that satisfies the properties that we described in \cref{thm:lorenzthm}.
-Consequently, there exists a limit state, so $\vec{x}(t)$ converges, which in turn implies that the opinion $x_i(t)$ converges for each node $i$.
-For each $i$, we use the notation $x^i = \lim\limits_{t\to\infty}x_i(t)$.